1515-02-02

 What’s better for you, manual or automated testing?
 Do you need to actually do cross-browser testing?
 Or is your application able to just focus on one browser and a limited hardware selection?
 Make sure you do expend your efforts wisely.

-This article was brought to you by Usersnap – a visual bug tracking and browser testing tool for every web project.
+This article was brought to you by Usersnap – a visual bug-tracking and browser-testing tool for every web project.
 If browser testing isn’t part of your business, that’s completely fine.
 You might enjoy our email list of great web development news, web design tips, and tech articles.

-Microsurveys by Usersnap
+Visual bug tracking by Usersnap

-And if you’re ready to try out a customer feedback software, Usersnap offers a free trial.
+And if you’re ready to try out a visual bug tracking and feedback solution, Usersnap offers a free trial.
 Sign up today or book a demo with our feedback specialists.